Double Duty: Bedwetting at More Than One Address

 The important thing is for everyone involved to think of the best interests of the child.

-Managing nighttime wetting in a way that's best for the child and your family, or solving the underlying problem that the nighttime wetting may indicate, will result in a happier child and a happier family.
+The most crucial thing to remember is to manage nighttime wetting in a way that's best for the child and your family.
+This may mean solving the underlying problem that the nighttime wetting may indicate or merely waiting for the issue to resolve itself naturally on its own.
+Until it does, easing their worries by being open about it and helping to keep them dry will result in a happier child and a happier family.